jackyzy823/rajiko/README.md

 TODO
 ------------
-1. Fake request headers more similarly (such as remove cookies and set accept,user agent,and etc) to avoid detection
+1. Fake request headers more similarly (such as remove cookies and set accept,user agent,and etc) to avoid detection due to the limitation of extension , cannot captialize some header's key
 2. Automatic switch location , no need for manually choice.
 3. Add recording function?
+4. Force Firefox android load web page,not app download page.